kafkalainen/roger-skyline-1/README.md

 	http://192.168.42.2/whatever.exe          < (Response 404 not found)
 	http://192.168.42.2/hey.asp
 	if last entry gets blocked, it is working.

+- Nginx is designed to be a shock absorber for a website or an application, but that doesn't mean that it is unbreakable.
+To withstand slowloris attacks, I increased maximum amountof filedescriptors and users, so that attacker needs to have 1000 instances to bring it down.
+I also activated Nginx limit_req_zone module, which logs if requestlimits are broken when server is contacted.

 [x] You have to set a protection against scans on your VM’s open ports
 	I've installed portsentry to guard VM's open ports.
 To configure settings, I did a following shell script: